Historic Tunstall: The Brownhills Murder (1797)

 In the Potteries, roads blocked by snowdrifts were reopened by Polish troops stationed at Keele.
 A bus fitted with a snowplough opened the road to Leek, but surrounding villages remained cut off.

 Power stations producing electricity were running out of coal and output fell.
 Supplies of electricity were disrupted.
 Householders were asked not to use electricity between 9.00am and noon and between 2.00pm and 4.00pm.
-These savings were not enough to keep hospitals supplied with electricity and on February 7th the government ordered companies to stop using electricity.
+These savings were not enough to keep hospitals supplied with electricity.
+On February 7th, the government ordered companies to stop using electricity.

 Industry throughout the country was hard hit.
 Factories were forced to close.
 At Stafford, English Electric dismissed its 5,000 employees.
 In the Potteries 44,000 men and women were made redundant.

-At a meeting in Stoke, the National Political Union condemned the Labour government for creating a fuel crisis and causing widespread unemployment.
+At a meeting in Stoke, the National Political Union condemned the Labour government.
+It blamed the government for creating a fuel crisis.
+The crisis also caused widespread unemployment.

 A few shopkeepers in Stafford continued to use electric spotlights to highlight displays in their shop windows.
 Lights and heating were turned off at the Guildhall where the Magistrates’ Court sat.
 It was so cold in the courtroom that Justices of the Peace wore their overcoats.